iotaledger/susee-streams-poc/README.md

      * Announcement Messages: Used in the *Initialization* workflow
      * Keyload Messages: Used in the *Add/Remove Subscriber* and *Initialization* workflows
-   * In the current POC implementation the *IOTA-Bridge* also forwards remote control commands from the *Sensor remote control* to the *ESP32 Sensor*.
+   * In the current POC implementation the *IOTA-Bridge* also forwards remote control commands from the *x86/PC Sensor* to the *ESP32 Sensor*.
 In a later production system for the *Sensor Processing* workflow this service will probably be implemented as an independent service while for the *Initialization* workflow an integration of Tangle- and Command-Communication can be of advantage.